-IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION FOR MICOTIL

 Before using this product, it is important to read the entire product insert, including the boxed human warning.
 Caution: Federal law restricts this drug to use by or on the order of a licensed veterinarian.
 Not for human use.
 Injection of this drug in humans has been associated with fatalities.
 Keep out of reach of children.
 Administer only with a tube-fed safety syringe.
 Do not use in automatically powered syringes, single-use syringes, or other delivery devices.
 Exercise extreme caution to avoid accidental self-injection.
 In case of human injection, consult a physician immediately and apply ice or cold pack to injection site while avoiding direct contact with the skin.
 Avoid contact with eyes.
 Always use proper drug handling procedures to avoid accidental self-injection.
 Consult your veterinarian on the safe handling and use of all injectable products prior to administration.
 For use in cattle or sheep only.
 Inject subcutaneously.
-Do not use in female dairy cattle 20 months of age or older.
-Use in lactating dairy cattle or sheep may cause milk residues.
-The following adverse reactions have been reported: in cattle: injection site welling and inflammation, lameness, collapse, anaphylaxis/anaphylactoid reactions, decreased food and water consumption, and death; in sheep: dyspnea and death.
-Micotil has a pre-slaughter withdrawal time of 42 days.
+Injection of this antibiotic has been shown to be fatal in swine anon-human primates, and may be fatal in horses and goats.
+Do not use in lambs less than 15 kg body weight.
+Do not use in cattle or sheep or older.
+Use in lactating dairy cattle or sheep: dyspnea and death, Micoti has a pre-slaughter withdrawal time of 42 days.